 Sea salt and freshly ground black pepper, to taste

 2 tortillas, any kind you like (I used Teff tortillas by the incredible La Tortilla Factory)

 Non-dairy parmesan, or nutritional yeast

 Heat a large pan (with a cover) over medium heat.
 When warm, swipe with extra-virgin olive oil.
 Add onion, orange pepper, and jalapeno.
 When onion turns translucent, add pre-cooked brown rice (or rice mix), pre-cooked black beans, collard greens, and about 1/4 cup bean water or plain water (to steam).
 Stir.
 Cover pan and heat until collards are softened, about 7 minutes or so.

 Remove lid, stir, add a little more water if you need to in order to keep mixture moist and yummy.
-Add pimentos. green olive, basil leaves, marinara, balsamic, garlic powder, Agave (or maple syrup), nutritional yeast, and salt & pepper to taste.
+Add pimentos. green olive, basil leaves, marinara, balsamic, garlic powder, coconut nectar (or maple syrup), nutritional yeast, and salt & pepper to taste.
 Stir to combine.

 When mixture is warm, add tortillas to the pan, cover, and turn off heat.
 Let tortillas warm and soften for about 3-4 minutes.
 Plate tortillas.
 Cover one-half of one tortilla with half of the beans/rice the mixture, and roll tightly.
 Repeat with the other tortilla.
 Top with dollops of marinara and sprinkle with parmesan.
 Delizioso!